frinsan/ios-app-template/README.md

 - Lightweight analytics hooks fire on email signup/login/resend/delete so downstream apps can route events to their preferred provider.
 - Account view offers “Delete account”, which calls the new backend endpoint and then signs the user out.
+- New app onboarding: before opening Xcode, run `./scripts/build_brand.sh ../app-<brand> brand-builds` to apply the manifest, then follow `platform-backend/docs/how-to.md` to ensure the backend manifest + API authorizer audiences include the new Cognito client IDs.

 ## Brand manifest + automation